polleverywhere/phantom-cluster-webfonts/README.md

 In this setup, requests should be [idempotent](https://en.wikipedia.org/wiki/Idempotence) - that is, multiple executions of the request should yield the same result.
 This is because requests have a built-in timeout.
-If the timeout is reached, then the request is re-enqueued.
 This is to prevent lost requests from, e.g. workers that suddenly die.

 Spin up new instances of these classes via `createQueued()`, i.e.: